 Three Who Fell

-He is older than the Cauldron, older than the Mother, older than the Kingdom of Prythian.
-He and his two siblings crossed dimensions from a world now gone, and the ancient Fae — awed and terrified — worshipped the three as gods.
-He never took delight in such devotion.
-Of the three death-gods he is the weakest, and that weakness is the engine of everything: he fears his twin Stryga, the Weaver, and his elder brother Koschei, and tens of thousands of years ago he let an ancient Fae warrior bind him in the Prison.
-Not as a sentence — as a hiding place.
-He speaks of the woman who contained him almost fondly, as one who might have been his salvation.
+Older than the Cauldron.
+Older than the Mother.
+Older than Prythian itself.
+He and his two siblings crossed dimensions from a world that's gone now, and the ancient Fae — awed and terrified, as you would be — called the three of them gods.
+He never enjoyed the worship.
+Of the three death-gods he's the weakest, and that one fact runs everything: he fears his twin Stryga, the Weaver, and his elder brother Koschei, and tens of thousands of years ago he let an ancient Fae warrior bind him in the Prison.
+Not as a sentence — as somewhere to hide.
+He speaks of the woman who contained him almost fondly.
+As if she might've been his salvation.
+We noticed.

 Method